• Skip to main content

 • Fill the cavity with the jam of your choice.
 If your jam is thinner, then don't go all the way to the top so it does not leak on the sides (although it's fine if it leaks, it gives them a nice rustic look!).

-• Bake in the oven for 9-10 minutes or until they start to get golden brown (although they should remain mostly pale).
+• Bake in the oven for 9-10 minutes or until they start to turn golden brown (although they should remain mostly pale).
 Once they are baked, let the cookies COOL DOWN for at least 10-15 minutes before enjoying (they will be VERY SOFT when just out of the oven).
 Enjoy!

 Video